top of page

 Marni.jpg

-Gavi Weibel (she/they)
+Gavi Welbel (she/they)

 Gavi is a young farmer and co-founder of Zumwalt Acres: A Regenerative Agriculture Community located in Sheldon, Illinois on unceded homeland of Kickapoo, Peoria, Kaskaskia, Potawatomi, Myaamia, and Očhéthi Šakówiŋ peoples.
 They are passionate about environmental justice, their research in soil carbon sequestration, and baking sourdough bread.Gavi believes that the environmental and agrarian undertones of Jewish commandments and customs should not be seen as auxiliary, but necessary to fully understand and celebrate our tradition.
 She is excited to help build a future of Jewish farming that catalyzes a commitment from Jewish communities to tend to the earth, to address climate change, and to take care of one another.